Innovate For Our Clean, Efficient, and Sustainable Energy Future!

 By retrofitting the original MAGNAX with SYNCHRO-SYM, which includes replacing the field oriented controller (FOC) derivative of the original MAGNAX with the brushless real time emulation controller (BRTEC) of SYNCHRO-SYM, the performance comparison between the original MAGNAX and SYNCHRO-SYM is an obviously equitable qualitative comparison that shows SYNCHRO-SYM provides at least twice the power density, half the loss per KW, and half the cost per KW as the original MAGNAX with the same design, packaging, materials (less RE-PMs), and winding techniques under the same rated air-gap flux density, speed, and voltage and frequency of excitation because both the stator and rotor, together, of only SYNCHRO-SYM actively contribute power to the electromechanical conversion process.
 Also, the retrofit of MAGNAX conveniently shows: 1) SYNCHRO-SYM operation, design, construction, and manufacture are straight-forward ready (like MAGNAX), 2) SYNCHRO-SYM uses off-the-shelf components without exotic components or materials, such as rare earth permanent magnets (like MAGNAX), 3) SYNCHRO-SYM is adaptable to legacy, off-the-shelf, fielded, or future electric machine systems with customary engineering and manufacturing (like MAGNAX), and 4) SYNCHRO-SYM doubles the effective performance of third party legacy or future electric machine design, packaging, material, winding, or construction techniques.

-The same SYNCHRO-SYM retrofit comparison can be applied to virtually all other electric machine systems with the century old asymmetric electric machine circuit and control technology that always comprises a “passive asymmetric rotor assembly” of rare earth permanent magnets (RE-PM), slip-induction dependent windings, reluctance saliencies, or DC field windings:
+The same SYNCHRO-SYM retrofit comparison can be applied the century old asymmetric electric machine circuit and control technology that always comprises a “passive asymmetric rotor assembly” of rare earth permanent magnets (RE-PM), slip-induction dependent windings, reluctance saliencies, or DC field windings:

 - The “Synchronous Reluctance” electric machine system is sometimes described as a simple performance improving retrofit to the common slip-induction electric machine system by keeping the “active” power producing stator assembly but replacing (or retrofitting) the “passive” slip-induction rotor assembly with a “passive” synchronous reluctance (SyncR) rotor assembly (including any embedded rare-earth permanent magnets to smooth out its traditional issues of torque ripple and cogging) and by replacing the field oriented controller (FOC) with a more sophisticated derivative with reluctance waveform shaping.
 While keeping virtually the same continuous torque rating and the same system active power rating with nearly the same loss, size, and cost per KW of active power rating for a given air-gap flux density, voltage and frequency of excitation, and pole count, the resulting retrofit only eliminates the associated cost, size, and loss of the extraneous slip-induction rotor squirrel cage winding set.
 In contrast, the simple SYNCHRO-SYM retrofit also keeps the “active” power producing stator assembly, replaces the FOC with the BRTEC, and eliminates the associated cost, size, and loss of the extraneous rotor squirrel cage winding set but instead of incorporating a “passive reluctance rotor assembly,” incorporates an “active rotor assembly” that together with the active stator assembly, doubles the system active power rating, quadruples the peak torque, halves the loss, size, and cost per KW of active power rating, and eliminates the RE-PMs.